 Introduction

 Interest in the valuation of ambiguously appraised products such as fine art, coffee, wine, and upscale restaurants has grown through the emergence of various awards, competitions, and auditing and review practices (Espeland & Sauder, 2007; Gemser et al., 2008).
 Because these products have private value and are difficult to appraise, third-party evaluators (i.e., experts, critics, or judges) are needed to provide guidance on the worth of such products (Gemser et al., 2008).
 Critics educate consumers about products or services (Hagiu & Spulber, 2013; Spulber, 2010; Standifird, 2001), enhance trust, and promote exchanges among market participants (Jeacle & Carter, 2011; Kashkool, 2010).
-Traditionally, they do not participate in the transaction and instead act simply as evaluators (e.g., Zuckerman, 1999).
+Traditionally, they do not participate in the transaction and instead act primarily as evaluators (e.g., Zuckerman, 1999).

 However, with the recent growing popularity of online marketplaces and platforms, valuation practices have become more open and less centralized (Dukes & Liu, 2016; Orlikowski & Scott, 2014; Rietveld & Eggers, 2016).
 The identity of critics is now transparent, and they are allowed to participate as buyers once they have completed their evaluation duties (e.g., Gemser et al., 2008).
 We call these buyers critic-buyers.
 Thus, we define critic-buyers as buyers who have valued products they might subsequently invest in or purchase.
 These changes in the role of critics not only have helped enhance consumer trust in the valuation process, but also may have inadvertently affected the value of products.
 For instance, attachment with the product during the valuation process may mean that these critic-buyers pay a premium for the product, which increases its realized price.
 Dual roles may also lead to conflicts of interest, where critic-buyers collude and undervalue products to generate surpluses and lower realized prices.